 When we were there, they had a brunch buffet going on with all kinds of traditional Cuban dishes, fresh fruit, baked goods, and an array of the most Pinterest-worthy desserts!

 And they even had live music and guest spontaneously got up to dance!
 It was so cool!

-Habana was one of the first tenants at The LAB (more than 25 years ago!) and they just expanded to Irvine, CA last year.
+Habana was one of the first tenants at The LAB (more than 25 years ago!) and they recently expanded to Irvine, CA.

-While I didn’t have the chance to try, they are known for their craft cocktails and they have a full bar.
+While I didn’t have the chance to try it, they are known for their craft cocktails and they have a full bar.